Perfectly Imperfect

 It may seem crazy to imagine Satan having any defining joy in his life.
 Seriously!
 Does he countdown days to special holidays?
 Review photos of favorite vacations with the family?
 Post pics of him and his buds at a hockey game?
 Laugh hysterically at anything remotely comical?!

 Well…there is one thing – and only one thing – that does get him all giddy in the midst of his miserableness, and we stupid humans seem to love indulging him.
 It happens when we judge others and refuse to forgive.
 That is what Satan thrives on, and we seem so eager to comply, even those of us who profess to be Christians.
 I would go so far as to say “especially” Christians, get sucked into that ego-driven sense of superiority over others.
-To be honest, I have to confess that I am just as guilty, though I’d like to believe I’m better than I used to be.
+I have to confess that I am just as guilty, though I’d like to believe I’m better than I used to be.
 I suppose it depends on who you ask.

 Nearly twenty years ago, I thought the “revelation” that came to me about forgiveness when I was in Kentucky (which I wrote about in my book) was my most profound life-changing moment ever!
 Until it wasn’t.
 Even though I came away from that experience proclaiming the magical, mystical healing power of God!

 Recently, I was confronted again by the call of God to forgive.
 The two people that caused me the most suffering and hurt – my mother, and the relative I have never named publicly, have both passed away.
 The funeral services were unremarkable and sparsely attended.
 The realization of that struck me profoundly!
-Two people that caused me so much hurt, I believe now, suffered more than I did.
+Two people who caused me so much hurt, I believe now, suffered more than I did.
 I never considered that possibility.

 I was given the gift of grace when I was able to see the brokenness of their lives and truly feel empathy for them.
-Yes, they both made messes in my life, but I have also experienced healing, and as a result, have, for the most part, lived a rich and fulfilled life.
+Yes, they both made messes in my life, but I have also experienced healing and, as a result, have, for the most part, lived a rich and fulfilled life.

 I have been blessed with a loving family and friends and have so much to be thankful for.
-Most importantly, a God who never gives up on me, never keeps count of my sinfulness, and loves me unconditionally often in spite of my foolishness and forgetfulness of his mercy and love.
-The profound truth of God’s love gets so lost when we prefer to live on the periphery where it is safer and Satan tries his best to keep us there.
+Most importantly, a God who never gives up on me, never keeps count of my sinfulness, and loves me unconditionally often in spite of my foolishness and forgetfulness of His mercy and love.
+The profound truth of God’s love gets so lost when we prefer to live on the periphery where it is safer, and Satan tries his best to keep us there.

-A life of faith has always been about transformation; our dying to self and being renewed.
+A life of faith has always been about transformation, our dying to self, and being renewed.
 It takes place when we step outside our theology of reward and punishment; when we decide we are bone-tired of suffering and causing the suffering of others.
 It happens when we step into the terror as well as the awesomeness of being human.
-In that place, God does his best work and can awaken the creation of something new within us.
+In that place, God does His best work and can awaken the creation of something new within us.
 (2 Corinthians 5:17)

 Father Richard Rohr tells us, “For many of us, suffering is a cycle.
 We go back and forth, holding on and letting go, healing, hurting anew, and healing again.
 Suffering, of course, can lead us in either of two directions: (1) it can make us very bitter and cause us to shut down, or (2) it can make us wise, compassionate, and utterly open, because our hearts have been softened.

 We’re not perfect.
-The project of learning how to love—which is our only life project—is quite simply learning to accept this….If you really love anybody then you have learned to accept a person despite, and sometimes even because of, their faults.
+The project of learning how to love—which is our only life project—is quite simply learning to accept this….If you really love anybody then you have learned to accept a person despite, and sometimes even because of, their faults.”

-Also consider these thoughts of Desmond Tutu on what he calls, “Essential Humility”, “We are able to forgive because we are able to recognize our shared humanity.
+Also consider these thoughts of Desmond Tutu on what he calls “Essential Humility”, “We are able to forgive because we are able to recognize our shared humanity.
 We are able to recognize that we are all fragile, vulnerable, flawed human beings capable of thoughtlessness and cruelty.
 We also recognize that no one is born evil and that we are all more than the worst thing we have done in our lives.
 A human life is a great mixture of goodness, beauty, cruelty, heartbreak, indifference, love, and so much more.

 Never, Never, Never Give Up

-I know so many people, and I’ll bet you do too, perhaps even you yourself, who just can’t believe God has a plan for them.
+I know so many people, and I’ll bet you do too, perhaps even you, who just can’t believe God has a plan for them.
 Over the years, I have encountered people who don’t believe me when I tell them my story.
 “Oh, really?!
 God told you to do that, huh?
 Right!”
-To be honest, I wouldn’t have believed it myself if he hadn’t gradually brought me to a place where I could trust him even if I was fearful and had no idea what he was up to.
-For years, there were little promptings that, in hindsight, proved to me that he was on the job (Romans 8:28).
-Then bigger ones that required more trust; offered way more grace than I deserved, and opened my heart more than I could have imagined.

-Leo Tolstoy’s novel, “The Death of Ivan Ilyich”, considered a masterpiece, was written just after his own “profound spiritual awakening” and conversion experience.
-While lying on his deathbed, Ilyich ruminated about the reality that his entire life was superficial and self-serving and he profoundly stated, “Maybe I didn’t live as I should have done!”At the end, he posited a question that Tolstoy must have pondered himself, “What if I really have been wrong in the way I’ve lived my whole life, my conscious life?”
-Oops, a little late buddy!
+Leo Tolstoy’s novel, “The Death of Ivan Ilyich,” is considered a masterpiece.
+It was written after his “profound spiritual awakening” and conversion experience.
+While lying on his deathbed, Ilyich ruminated about the reality that his entire life was superficial and self-serving, and he profoundly stated, “Maybe I didn’t live as I should have done!”

 “Hell begins on the day when God grants us a clear vision of all that we might have achieved, of all the gifts which we have wasted, of all that we might have done which we did not do” Gian Carlo Menotti

 Soooooo, what are you waiting for?
-You must still be breathing or you wouldn’t be reading this.
+You must still be breathing, or you wouldn’t be reading this.
 That’s a start.
 Incredibly, no matter how you lived your life to this point, it’s not too late to begin again.
 New beginnings are God’s specialty!
-He has proven that through the lives of every misfit from Moses to this ole grandma – To infinity and beyond!
-God coined that phrase you know.
-Don’t believe me?
-HUMPH!
-Check out Ephesians 3:20, “Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us.”
+He has proven that through the lives of every misfit, from Moses to this ole grandma.

 Alrighty then, you’re pumped and ready to go, right?
 You’re packing your sandals and camel hair coat and checking Google Maps… for what?
 A sign from God?